Joan Plowright: Personal life

+Marriages and family

-Plowright was first married to Roger Gage, an actor, in September 1953.
-She divorced him and, in 1961, married Laurence Olivier after the ending of his twenty-year marriage to the actress Vivien Leigh.
-The couple had three children, son Richard (born December 1961), daughter Tamsin Agnes Margaret (born January 1963) and daughter Julie-Kate (born July 1966).
-Both daughters became actresses.
+Plowright was first married to the actor Roger Gage in September 1953.
+She later divorced him and in 1961 married Laurence Olivier shortly after the end of Olivier's twenty-year marriage to the actress Vivien Leigh.
+Plowright and Olivier had three children together, all three of whom have worked in the theatre.
 The couple remained married until Olivier's death in 1989.

-Her brother, David Plowright (1930–2006), was an executive at Granada Television.
+Plowright's younger brother, David Plowright (1930–2006), was an executive at Granada Television.

+She published her memoirs, And That's Not All, in 2001.